jzambranom/Tree-demography-and-biogeography/README.md

 Outline

-This repository contains the final datasets and scripts of the above-mentioned paper.
+This repository contains the final datasets and scripts of the above-mentioned paper for an R project..
 It can recreate the tree survival and growth models including the degree of geographic range overlap and the position of the local community within species ranges, and trait information for tree species from the Wabikon Forest Dynamics Plot located in Wisconsin.

 The geographic range data used in this study were originally produced by the United States Geological Survey (USGS).
 The data were removed from the USGS website in 2017, but a web archive of the data can be found here (https://web.archive.org/web/20170127093428/https://gec.cr.usgs.gov/data/little/).
 This study used a clone of that web archive that is publicly available in the following GitHub repository (https://github.com/wpetry/USTreeAtlas).
 The forest plot and soil data used in this study are available via the Smithsonian's ForestGeo data repository (https://forestgeo.si.edu/explore-data).